Unit 2 - Practice Quiz

 A. Segmentation fault

-B. Wild pointer
+B. Dangling pointer

 C. Memory leak

-D. Dangling pointer
+D. Wild pointer

 49 Which of the following correctly declares a pointer to a function that takes an int and returns void?